 The disgruntled employee: A company involved in the distribution of protective equipment (PPE) during the Covid-19 pandemic suffered at the hands of an angry employee.
-The sacked employee, “Dobbins” created two fake user accounts before losing his job.
+The former employee, “Dobbins” created two fake user accounts before losing his job.
 Once sacked, Dobbins logged into the system using the fake accounts.
 He then edited almost 12,000 records, deleting over 2,000.
 He finally deactivated the fake accounts.
 By making these changes, Dobbins seriously disrupted the delivery of PPE to healthcare providers.

 Accidents happen but they are often inexcusable: The ‘Independent Inquiry into Child Sex Abuse’ (IICSA) came under scrutiny after an employee sent a bulk email to 90 possible victims of child sexual abuse.
 The employee simply used the cc field instead of the bcc field to enter email addresses.
 The UK’s ICO fined IICSA £200,000 under the Data Protection Act (DPA2018).

 Ways to Detect and Mitigate Insider Threats in Your Organisation

 Whilst it can be difficult to detect and prevent insider attacks, there are ways to minimise their impact.
 Here are five ways that help your organisation control insider threats:

 As many insider threats are accidental, security awareness training can play an important part in mitigating this cyber risk.
 Security awareness training should cover aspects of accidental insider threats such as:

 - Security hygiene: for example, teaching employees to be cognisant of sending data in a secure manner.